redokun/zend-log-pushover/README.md

 ## TODO

 - Adopt a defer mechanism (queue messages and send them all in a single batch on script shutdown)
-- Use Factory pattern to create the Message object, so it's easier to customize the message
 - Better default message title